MicrosoftDocs/iis-docs/iis/publish/deploying-application-packages/videocast-simplified-application-deployment-on-the-microsoft-web-platform.md

 ---
-title: "Videocast: Simplified Application Deployment on the Microsoft Web Platform | Microsoft Docs"
+title: "Videocast: Simplified Application Deployment on the Microsoft Web Platform"
 author: rick-anderson
-description: "Mai-lan Tomsen Bukovec has published a series of videos that target developers and users who want to experience a simplified deployment experience for apps a..." ms.author: iiscontent
+description: "Mai-lan Tomsen Bukovec has published a series of videos that target developers and users who want to experience a simplified deployment experience for apps a..." ms.date: 05/08/2009 ms.assetid: 18e9b55a-025f-4053-a1ca-3a4a9fade24d msc.legacyurl: /learn/publish/deploying-application-packages/videocast-simplified-application-deployment-on-the-microsoft-web-platform msc.type: authoredcontent
-manager: soshir
-ms.date: 05/08/2009
-ms.topic: article
-ms.assetid: 18e9b55a-025f-4053-a1ca-3a4a9fade24d
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/deploying-application-packages/videocast-simplified-application-deployment-on-the-microsoft-web-platform
-msc.type: authoredcontent
 ---